-Collaborations between mining companies known as joint ventures or strategic partnerships are becoming increasingly popular as a means of facing market difficulties, streamlining innovation and funding exploration in a challenging time for junior mining companies.
+Strategic partnerships in mining also known as joint ventures are becoming increasingly popular as a means of facing market difficulties, streamlining innovation and funding exploration in a challenging time for junior mining companies.

 As the old adage goes, two heads are better than one.
 By that same token, companies and their shareholders stand to gain from strategic partnerships.

 According to PwC Canada, “forward-thinking miners aren’t just looking to boost revenue or resources.
 They’re searching for truly strategic partnerships that can help them get not just bigger — but offer a better return on investment for all stakeholders.”

 This INNspired Article is brought to you by:Angkor Gold (TSXV:ANK, OTC:ANKOF) is Cambodia’s premier mineral explorer and project generator with more than 30 prospects across five licenses covering a 983-square kilometer land package.
 Since 2009, Angkor has been actively exploring its extensive holdings in Cambodia.Send me an Investor Kit

 Strategic partnerships in mining were especially popular from 2002 to 2007 during what was known as a resource boom.
 They posed an especially enticing opportunity for junior miners to raise the necessary capital to develop green and brownfield mining projects.

 By partnering with another company, expertise could be shared, funds for exploration could be gathered and, in some cases, the senior company could provide a guaranteed market for the product.
 Today, joint venture projects are a way of pooling resources, funding exploration and achieving new levels of success in an increasingly competitive market, either at home or abroad.